 Martha is an award-winning landscape architect known for her innovative urban landscapes.

-Contribution: Martha’s work combines art, ecology, and innovative urban designs to create spaces that are both functional and visually striking.
+Contribution: Martha’s work combines art, ecology, and innovative urban designs to create functional and visually striking spaces.

 Social Media: You can get in touch with Martha Schwartz on linkedin.